dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 ### Templates

 .NET Aspire 9 is moving the contents that used to be installed via the workload into separate NuGet packages.
-This includes the templates for creating new .NET Aspire projects.
-These templates can now be installed using the [`dotnet new install` command](/dotnet/core/tools/dotnet-new).
+This includes the templates for creating new .NET Aspire projects and solutions.
+These templates are installed using the [`dotnet new install` command](/dotnet/core/tools/dotnet-new).
 These can be installed by running the following command:

 ```dotnetcli
 dotnet new install Aspire.ProjectTemplates::9.0.0